etra0/yakuza-freecam/README.md

 This is a revamped and rewritten camera tool for the Yakuza 0, Kiwami and Kiwami 2.
 It works in Cutscenes and freeroam.

+# This only works with the Steam version

 ## Features
 Yakuza 0 & Kiwami:
 - You can release the camera in almost every place